On this page:

 There are currently 14 Trustees, led by our Chair, Stephen King:

 Stephen has wide experience in improving health and care systems in the UK and internationally.
-He’s an experienced charity trustee and non-executive director in health and commercial organisations, and has a particular interest in aphasia and stroke from family experience.
-Previously, he served 23 years as an executive director at the Royal National Institute of Blind People and 12 years as a trustee at Sightsavers International.
+He’s an experienced charity trustee and non-executive director, and has a particular interest in aphasia and stroke from family experience.
+Previously, he served 23 years as an executive director at the Royal National Institute of Blind People and 12 years as a trustee of Sightsavers International.

-Stephen is also chair of IC24, which provided urgent care services to 7 million people, audit chair of NHS West Essex and a trustee of two large pension schemes.
+Stephen is also chair of IC24, which provides NHS urgent care services to ~7 million people in South and East England and is a trustee of the Harper Collins Publishers pension scheme.

-Martin James is a Consultant Stroke Physician at the Royal Devon and Exeter Hospital, Exeter, and Associate Professor at the University of Exeter Medical School.
-He trained in Southampton, and he completed his research in hypertension in the elderly with Professor John Potter and the late Professor John Swales in Leicester.
+Portrait image of Dr Martin james Martin James is Consultant Stroke Physician at the Royal Devon & Exeter Hospital, Exeter, and Honorary Clinical Professor at the University of Exeter Medical School.
+He trained in Southampton, and he completed his research in hypertension in the elderly in Leicester.

 Trustee from September 2018